 Tips for Assisting Customers and Improving Service

 What does assisting a customer mean to you?
 The most common customer service situation is a customer or client seeking help so it's extremely important to get this interaction right.
 Properly done, a customer seeking help will not only feel that she or he has been treated well but will be more favorably disposed towards buying products and/or services from your business.
-Use the following tips for better customer service to educate your staff and evaluate their customer service performance.
-When a potential customer walks into your store or office you and/or your staff need to:

 Be Available in a Timely Manner

-The first way that you make your customer feel valued is by acknowledging her as soon as possible.
+The first way that you make your customer feel valued is by acknowledging her or him as soon as possible.
 So when someone enters your store or office, you need to look up from your computer, stop stocking shelves or whatever else you're doing as soon as possible.
 If your work involves being away from the floor, such as working in a stockroom or workshop area for part of the time, you need to have some system that alerts you when a customer enters so you can attend to her.

 Greet the Customer in a Friendly Appropriate Manner